RichardMeyer-Eppler/RUBer/README.md

     unique figures.
 All values in the dataset are fake and algorithmically generated, all other columns, though, are identical to the confidential production dataset.
-  - Data wrangling functions specific to the 2018 dataset.
-These function are probably of no interest externally, as access to the raw production dataset is confidential.

 ## Guiding design principles